mitchellwarr/ITPR6.590_Testing_Plan/Test_Plan.md

 All testers need to have an understanding of the functional and non-functional requirements of the application.
 All testers need to have knowledge of Go and the testing package built into Go.
 Staff will need to be familar with the [to-do list software](http://abstractspoon.weebly.com/), and [GitHub](https://github.com/).

 ### Responsibilities
-The roles are shared, and both Sarah and Mitch will be responsible for all components and deliverables.
-Sarah will oversee the quality of documentation and Mitch will oversee the quality and design on the software and tests
+The testing team is composed of two members being Sarah Anderson, and Mitchell Warr.
+All roles will be shared amung the entire team.
+However, each of the members will take a more focused lead in certain roles.
+Mitchell will focus on the development of the program outlined in the test plan, and outlining the component test plan.
+Sarah will focus on creating the drafts for test plan documentation, and documenting and outlining the individual test cases.
+Both team members will share in writing and creating unit tests, and finishing all written documentation.
+Both Sarah and Mitch will be responsible for all components and deliverables, with each having the responibility to overlook and polish all aspects of the deliverables.
+It is intended that the test design is shared equally, while the implementation is split between members.

 ## Schedule
 The schedule will be kept up to date using [to do list](http://abstractspoon.weebly.com/) and uploaded to the [git repo](https://github.com/mitchellwarr/ITPR6.590_Testing_Plan/blob/master/SoftwareTesting.tdl).